Drywall Cost Calculator (USA)

 It’s not just the price of the Sheetrock board.
 A complete material package includes:

-• The Board: Standard 1/2″ Type X gypsum board.
+- The Board: Standard 1/2″ Type X gypsum board.

-• Fasteners: Screws or nails.
+- Fasteners: Screws or nails.
 You will need approximately 1 lb of screws per 500 sq ft.

-• Joint Compound: “Mud”.
+- Joint Compound: “Mud”.
 You will need roughly 1.5 lbs of mud per 500 sq ft (finishing coat).

-• Tape: Paper or Mesh tape for the seams.
+- Tape: Paper or mesh tape for the seams.

 2. Labor Costs

 Labor is the most expensive part of drywalling.
 Why?
-Because finishing is slow, messy, and requires skill.
+Because finishing is slow, messy, and requires high skill.

-• Hanging Only: Approx. $0.40 – $0.65 per sq ft.
-Just screwing the boards to the wood/metal studs.
+- Hanging Only: Approx. $0.40 – $0.65 per sq ft.
+Just screwing boards to wood/metal studs.

-• Finishing (Tape & Bed): Approx. $1.00 – $1.50 per sq ft.
+- Finishing (Tape & Bed): Approx. $1.00 – $1.50 per sq ft.
 Applying mud and tape.

-• Labor to Finish (Hang + Tape + Sand): $1.50 – $3.00 per sq ft.
+- Labor to Finish (Hang + Tape + Sand): $1.50 – $3.00 per sq ft.

 The “Level” Difference: When getting quotes, ask for the Finish Level:

-• Level 4: Textured walls (orange peel, knockdown).
+- Level 4: Textured walls (orange peel, knockdown).
 Easiest to do, covers flaws best.

-• Level 5: Smooth walls (ready for gloss paint).
+- Level 5: Smooth walls (ready for gloss paint).
 Requires a “skim coat” and is significantly more labor-intensive.

 Which Drywall Sheet Size Should You Use?